Geonkick-Synthesizer/geonkick/doc/Geonkick_User_Guide.md

 - **Drive:** Controls the amount of distortion.
 - **Drive Envelope:** Accessed with the "Drive" button.

-#### Compressor

-The compressor is applied after distortion and has the following controls:

-- **"Attack"**
-- **"Threshold"**
-- **"Ratio"**
-- **"Drive"**

-*Note:* The compressor is not a standard compressor; it only compresses signal aplitude with a zero release time.
+*Note:* The compressor is not a standard compressor; it only compresses signal amplitude with a zero release time.
 It is more useful for creating distortion effects.
 For standard sound compression, it is recommended to use a dedicated compressor.

 #### Tune